Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 So you decide to build a Web site that lets you and your friends share pictures of your cats.
 The project will serve as a learning platform, and you will apply the lessons learned there at work.
 You enlist a couple of friends who are also software developers to help out.
 Together, you set out to build the site using Git to aid in collaboration, keep track of changes (and who makes them), make sure nothing bad happens when two people change the same file, and keep all the source-code files backed up in case the server goes down.

 In this module, you accomplish all this and more with Git.
-Git can seem a little cryptic at first and even be frustrating at times, but if you learn it step by step, you will find that there's a reason it is quickly becoming the world's most popular version-control system — not just for software developers, but for teams who write documentation and produce other collaborative work as well.
+Git can seem a little cryptic at first and even be frustrating at times, but if you learn it step by step, you will find that there's a reason it is quickly becoming the world's most popular version-control system — not just for software developers, but for teams who write documentation and produce other collaborative works as well.

 ## What is a version-control system?

-A version-control system (VCS) is a program (or set of programs) that tracks changes to a collection of files.
+A [version-control system](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) (VCS) is a program (or set of programs) that tracks changes to a collection of files.
 One goal is to easily recall earlier versions of individual files or the entire project.
 Another is to allow several team members to work on a project, even on the same files, at the same time without impacting each other.

 Another name for version-control systems is software configuration management (SCM) systems.
 The two terms are often used interchangeably — in fact, Git's official documentation is located at [git-scm.com](https://git-scm.com/).
 Technically, however, version control is just one of the practices involved in SCM, while a VCS can be used for projects other than software including books and online tutorials.